Anderson College of Nursing

 Vision and Mission

-The ACON vision is to improve health in the community by effecting change in systems and policies, and to promote research and scholarly activities that advance nursing knowledge.
-The ACON mission is to graduate nurses who are prepared to professionally assume nursing roles in diverse health care environments.
+The ACONHP vision is to improve health in the community by effecting change in systems and policies, and to promote research and scholarly activities that advance nursing knowledge.
+The ACONHP mission is to graduate nurses who are prepared to professionally assume nursing roles in diverse health care environments.

-Program goals for Anderson College of Nursing (ACON) - Traditional (TD) and Online (OD) Departments
+Program goals for Anderson College of Nursing and Health Professions (ACONHP)

 |TD||Offer a high quality, traditional baccalaureate nursing degree program.|